-Engineering activity can have a significant societal impact and engineers must operate in a responsible and ethical manner, recognise the importance of diversity, and help ensure that the benefits of innovation and progress are shared equitably and do not compromise the natural environment or deplete natural resources to the detriment of future generations.
+Incorporated Engineer (continued) Area of learning Foundation degrees, Higher Bachelors Top-up degrees and Bachelors degrees and National Diplomas and equivalents (continued) Bachelors (Honours) and equivalents (continued) equivalents (continued) On succ essful completion of an approved o pr accredited programme, an individ dual will be able to: The engineer and societ ty Engineering activity can h ave a significant societal impact and e engineers must operate in a responsil ble and ethical manner, recognise the importance of diversity y, and help ensure that the benefits of innovation and progress are shared e equitably and do not compromise the natural environment or de plete natural resources to the detrime ent of future generations.
+Sustainability F7.

-1 Ī Sustainability F7.
 Evaluate the environmental Learning outcome achieved at B7.
-Evaluate the environmental and societal impact of solutions to previous level of study. and societal impact of solutions to broadly-defined problems. previous level of study. broadly-defined problems.
+Evaluate the environmental and societal impact of solutions to Learning outcome achieved at and societal impact of solutions to broadly-defined problems. previous level of study. broadly-defined problems.
 Ethics F8.
 Identify ethical concerns and B8.
 Identify and analyse ethical B8.
 Identify and analyse ethical make reasoned ethical choices concerns and make reasoned concerns and make reasoned informed by professional codes of ethical choices informed by ethical choices informed by conduct. professional codes of conduct. professional codes of conduct.
 Risk F9.
 Identify, evaluate and mitigate B9.
 Use a risk management B9.
 Use a risk management risks (the effects of uncertainty) process to identify, evaluate process to identify, evaluate associated with a particular project and mitigate risks (the effects of and mitigate risks (the effects of or activity. uncertainty) associated with a uncertainty) associated with a particular project or activity. particular project or activity.
 Security F10.
-Adopt a holistic and Learning outcome achieved at B10.
-Adopt a holistic and proportionate approach to the Learning outcome achieved at proportionate approach to the mitigation of security risks. previous level of study. mitigation of security risks.
+Adopt a holistic and B10.
+Adopt a holistic and proportionate approach to the Learning outcome achieved at proportionate approach to the mitigation of security risks. previous ievei of study. mitigation of security risks.
 Equality, diversity and F11.
 Recognise the B11.
 Recognise the responsibilities, inclusion responsibilities, benefits and benefits and importance of importance of supporting equality, Learning outcome achieved at supporting equality, diversity and diversity and inclusion. previous level of study. inclusion.